What is Female to Male Top Surgery?

 Align has developed a cash pay process for patients wishing to explore paying for top surgery "out of pocket."
 This process involves reviewing a patient's financial picture to determine the rate, and eligibility for a potential discount.
 Our team at Align can help with answering any financial questions you may have about your top surgery procedure.

 Do I need top surgery to complete my transition?

 No. You are already the man you know inside, and surgery does not change the inner "you".
-Dr. Satterwhite's San Francisco FTM top surgery simply aligns your physical appearance with the gender identity you have always known.
+Dr. Satterwhite and Dr. Gurjala's San Francisco FTM top surgery simply aligns your physical appearance with the gender identity you have always known.
 The ultimate goal of female-to-male top surgery is to make you feel more at home in your own body.